o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-other-flipbook.md

 {{< preview-migrated >}}

-You can use the **FlipbookAnimation** component to create simple image\-based animations by animating the frames or cells of a [sprite sheet](/docs/user-guide/interactivity/user-interface/editor/component-sprite-sheets.md).
+You can use the **FlipbookAnimation** component to create simple image-based animations by animating the frames or cells of a [sprite sheet](/docs/user-guide/interactivity/user-interface/editor/component-sprite-sheets.md).

-**To see in\-game examples of completed canvases with a FlipbookAnimation component**
+**To see in-game examples of completed canvases with a FlipbookAnimation component**

 1. [Open the Samples Project](/docs/userguide/configurator/projects#project-configurator-launch-projects).